-Throughout the course of the COVID-19 pandemic, Salve Regina has used the latest science and data to determine the best course of action for our campus community.
-Our plans for campus operations will continue to follow current guidance from the CDC and other agencies, along with patterns among our population and the severity of new variants.
+Throughout the course of the COVID-19 pandemic, Salve Regina has used the latest science and data, along with current guidance from public health agencies, to determine the best course of action for our campus community.
 As always, we seek to ensure the health and safety of our community while also preserving the quality of our on-campus experience.

 COVID-19 Community Levels

-Undergraduate students who are experiencing symptoms of COVID-19 should contact Health Services for rapid PCR testing.
-Graduate students and employees who are symptomatic should seek care and testing from their health care provider and report any positive cases to the Office of Graduate and Professional Studies (graduate students) or the Office of Human Resources (employees).
+Undergraduate students who are experiencing symptoms of COVID-19 should contact Health Services for testing.
+Graduate students and employees who are symptomatic should seek care and testing from their health care provider.

 Faculty may require masks in their classrooms or instructional spaces, regardless of the overall campus status.
 All members of the University community are encouraged to respect the masking preferences of others and treat all with empathy and compassion.

 Students and employees who test positive for COVID-19 should isolate for five days from the start of symptoms (or longer if their symptoms have not resolved).
 After leaving isolation, individuals must wear a mask for an additional five days.

 If you are symptomatic and a close contact, wear a mask and test yourself immediately and again at day 5.
 If you test positive, the above guidance for isolation will apply.
 Undergraduate students who need isolation housing should contact the Office of Residence Life for assistance.